aryan29gupta/Readme-Generator/README.md

 # Readme-Generator

-A command-line application built with Node.js that automatically generates professional README.md files for your projects.
+A command-line application that automatically generates professional README.md files for your projects.
 Save time and ensure consistency in your project documentation.

 ## Description